 Once your boots are clean and loosely buckled back up, store them like your ski and snowboard in a dry, shaded, ventilated room with stable temperatures -- rather than outside in the shed or car.

-Caring for your other gear is just as important your skis or snowboard.
-Your ski clothing is what keeps you dry and comfortable on the mountain keeping it in good conditions will give you many more years of use.
+Caring for your other gear is just as important as your skis or snowboard.
+Your ski clothing is what keeps you dry and comfortable on the mountain keeping it in good condition will give you many more years of use.

 Although many people don’t it’s actually beneficial to wash your ski clothes.
 Over the season as dirt accumulates it can block the microscopic pores that allow water vapor to escape.
 So by washing your jacket and trousers (pants), you’re returning its breathability rating back to how it was when it was new (source).

 Cleaning your clothes, opens the pores, and improves the performance.
 Keeping your drier and warmer on the mountain.
 Less moisture trapped means less sweat buildup and drier mid and base layers.